 I have already attended three of Gillian’s 2 Day courses so was excited to add another one to my growing list.
 This time round it was the One-Day Interactive Anatomy course.
 Now, I LOVE anatomy - it's a bit of a thing of mine - so I arrived nice and early to grab a seat at the front!

-The classroom - a specially converted barn - looked amazing.
-It was filled with skeletons and bones!
+The classroom - a specially converted barn - looked amazing and was filled with skeletons and bones!
 There were two fully assembled skeletons on what looked like giant skateboards; a painted model of a horse; two tables each containing a full skeleton but all the bones were higgledy-piggledy on the surface; and all around the room there were models of various equine bits such as the pelvis with its various sacroiliac ligaments, several skulls, a magnetic model of a tarsus which you could pull apart and rebuild, and something similar for the carpus, too.
 I was in bony heaven!

 After a quick round-robin introduction of names, we dived straight in and looked at the skull.
 The head is my least well known area of anatomy so I found this particularly fascinating.
 Did you know that it is made up of 34 bones!
 34!
 It also houses the smallest bones in the body - those tiny little ones that are found in the ear.
 But, as I soon realised, it’s not just bones that are important but also the holes that can be found within them.
 There are several foramen, or holes, that allow the nerves to pass through the bone and reach their target muscles.
 It’s so obvious when you think about it that nerve fibres will need a way to pass through the skull, but it wasn’t until I saw the foramen myself that I could envisage exactly how they got from the inside to the outside of the bony walls.
 I think my favourite foramen is the Mental Foramen.
 Anatomy really is mental the way it all works together.

 We repeated the learn-then-build pattern with the forelimbs and hindlimbs.
-Points of interest that are probably well known to most of you, but were new to me included the fact that the forelimb cannon bones are visibly shorter than the hindlimb ones; the tarsal bones of the hock fit together more neatly and tightly than the carpal bones - in fact, it is not unusual for the tarsal bones to fuse together; and the medial splint bones are bigger and heavier (if you are holding them!) than the lateral splint bones.
+Points of interest that are probably well known to most of you, but were new to me, included the fact that the forelimb cannon bones are visibly shorter than the hindlimb ones; the tarsal bones of the hock fit together more neatly and tightly than the carpal bones - in fact, it is not unusual for the tarsal bones to fuse together; and the medial splint bones are bigger and heavier (if you are holding them!) than the lateral splint bones.

 We also had the opportunity throughout the day to go outside and feel for the bony structures we had just discussed in class on Gillian’s amazingly patient and friendly horses.
 At one stage we were trying to locate one of the sacroiliac ligaments which entailed gently pressing one’s thumb up under the tail alongside the horse’s bottom.
 Our equine buddies did not bat an eyelid.
 In fact, Norman, the lovely 17hh horse I was fumbling around on, kindly held his tail to one side so I could concentrate more on the matter in hand!